cyverse-gis/data2science/README.md

 ### Software Architecture
 D2S platform is a completely containerized web app which makes it easy to deploy with a relatively easy setup.
 The web app consists of 13 containers that are orchestrated using docker compose.
 These are known as 'services' within the `docker-compose.yml` file

-* **redis** - Redis dramatically speeds up your site by reducing the time needed to fetch common data.
-For example, instead of querying your main database every time someone visits a popular page, Redis can serve that page content instantly from memory.
-    * Caching - Stores frequently accessed data in memory so your website doesn't have to repeatedly query slower databases or regenerate the same information
-    * Session storage - Keeps track of user login sessions and temporary user data
-    * Database - Can serve as a primary database for certain types of data that need very fast access
-    * Message queuing - Handles background tasks and communication between different parts of your application

-* **titiler**
+* **frontend** - bullseye_slim (minimalist debian linux); react
+* **backend** - ubuntu, python, conda, untwine(software to convert point clouds to _copc.laz_)
 * **db** - postgis which is a spatial extension of postgresql database
-* **flower**
-* **backend** - ubuntu, python, conda, untwine(software to convert point clouds to _copc.laz_)
 * **pgadmin** - pgAdmin 4 is a web based administration tool for the PostgreSQL database.
 It is exposed at port `localhost:5050`

-* **frontend** - bullseye_slim (minimalist debian linux); react
+* **redis** - Redis is serving as a message broker for Celery task queue system.
+It's the communication hub between your different Celery services.
-* **celery_beat**
+* **celery_beat** - Scheduler that triggers periodic tasks
-* **celery_worker**
+* **celery_worker** - processes background tasks asynchronously
+* **flower** - a web-based monitoring tool for Celery that lets you see task status, worker health, etc

+Example flow:

+User uploads a large drone image.
+Backend says "I need this processed" and sends a message to Redis.
+Redis queues the message: {"task": "process_satellite_image", "file": "image.tif"}.
+A Celery worker picks up the message and processes the image.
+Results go back through Redis to your backend

+* **tusd** - tus is a protocol based on HTTP for resumable file uploads.
+Resumable means that an upload can be interrupted at any moment and can be resumed without re-uploading the previous data again.
+An interruption may happen willingly, if the user wants to pause, or by accident in case of an network issue or server outage.

+* **titiler**
+* **pg_tileserv**
+* **varnish** - HTTP cache layer for better performance

 * **proxy** - The web app has a two-tier proxy setup.
 We have nginx installed nativel on the server, and also within the container.
 External internet traffic comes into the server at port 80/443 which is handled by the native nginx.
 It passes the request onto the containerized nginx which then sends the requests to different parts of the website.
-* **tusd** -
-* **pg_tileserv**
-* **varnish**
-*

 <br/>